Skip to main content

 The hazard notice may specify:

-Once the council is satisfied that the work is complete, the hazard notice will be cancelled.
+The hazard notice will be cancelled once the council is satisfied that the work is complete.

 Asking tenants to leave while work is carried out

-Depending on the nature of the hazard, you may need to ask your tenants to leave the property until the work is finished.
+Depending on what the hazard is, you may need to ask your tenants to leave the property until the work is finished.

 How this impacts your tenancy terms